andgeno/GitLab-Protector/README.md

 You can move the `GitLab-Protector` directory to any location, e.g.: `/opt/GitLab-Protector/`.

 Please make sure to not move this directory after installing your first **GitLab Protector** hook because this will break the symlink that was created in this process.
-However, if you need to move its location later you can easily fix broken symlinks by running the command: `./gitlab-protector.sh fix` which will repair any broken hook symlinks.
+However, if you need to move its location later you can easily fix broken symlinks by running the command `./gitlab-protector.sh fix` which will repair any broken hook symlinks.

 ## Usage